Borough of Newcastle-under-Lyme: History

 The town of Newcastle-under-Lyme was an ancient borough, established in the 12th century.
 It is known to have been granted a charter (since lost) around 1173 by Henry II.
 The earliest surviving charter dates from 1235.
 The borough was formally incorporated in 1590 under a new charter from Elizabeth I.

 The borough was reformed in 1836 to become a municipal borough under the Municipal Corporations Act 1835, which reformed many boroughs across the country.
-The municipal borough was enlarged several times, notably in 1932 when it took in what had been the Wolstanton United Urban District, covering the parishes of Chesterton, Silverdale and Wolstanton, and at the same time also absorbed the parish of Clayton from Newcastle-under-Lyme Rural District.
+The municipal borough was enlarged several times, such as by the Ministry of Health Provisional Order Confirmation (Newcastle-under-Lyme Extension) Act 1921 (11 & 12 Geo.
+5. c. lxviii), the Ministry of Health Provisional Order Confirmation (Newcastle-under-Lyme Extension) Act 1927 (17 & 18 Geo.
+5. c. xlvii), and notably on 1 April 1932 by the Borough of Newcastle-under-Lyme (Extension) Order 1931 when it took in what had been the Wolstanton United Urban District, covering the parishes of Chesterton, Silverdale and Wolstanton, and at the same time also absorbed the parish of Clayton from Newcastle-under-Lyme Rural District.

 The modern district was created on 1 April 1974 under the Local Government Act 1972 covering three former districts, which were all abolished at the same time: